Rocketmakers/api-hooks/docs/advanced.md

 #### For example:

 - Our application has an infinitely paged list of users returned as an array of user objects from a `getUsers` query.
-- We also have a `getUser` query which receives an identical user object, but for a single `id`, it uses this `id` as it's cache key.
+- We also have a `getUser` query which receives an identical user object, but for a single `id`, it uses this `id` as its cache key.
 - Finally, we have an `updateUser` mutation which receives an updated user object and changes the data on the server.

 We've set up a refetch query so that the `getUser` cache for a single user is re-fetched from the server when our `updateUser` has completed successfully, great! 🎉 But what about the user data for the updated user in our `getUserList` cache??..